SystemSpace/Compendium/compendium.rst

 An experiment on human doubt?
 What if we fail?
   There's no failing this experiment - we are simply seeing how humans handle their doubt, whether they give in or not.

+Will there ever be a situation where proof of the project needs to be revealed?
+  There are paths like that yes, in fact if we would call an earlier destruction of Life we'd probably release proof just to quickly get people out, but it's not expected.

+Can you make Life end faster than 150 years?
+  Well yes but not without good reason, because this time we can't cloak the end of the world and seeing it isn't exactly fun.

 Is there a larger creative project as a stated goal?
   We picked all of you for transference because your creativity is valuable in LFE for you later on (Aside, we feel you would be more interesting to the experiment in and of itself).